maceman648/ky1eBot/README.md

-    randomName - Gives back a random name from a list of 21,000. insult - The bot will kindly insult the givin name. catch - The bot will take the given message and frame it. testWrite - Test right to the mongoDB.
+    randomName - Gives back a random name from a list of 21,000. insult - The bot will kindly insult the givin name. catch - The bot will take the given message and frame it. testWrite - Test write to the mongoDB.

 ## Issues
 - the output of the definition command isnt perfect, need to fix the output of multiple definitions of a word.